VirtuallyCreative/virtuallycreative-core/content/blog/analytics-battle-royale-google-zoom-analytics-piwik.md

 ---
-title: Analytics Battle Royale - Google Analytics, Zoom Analytics or Piwik
+title: Analytics Battle Royale - Google Analytics Zoom Analytics or Piwik
 subtitle: A interesting tale about function of design
 excerpt: >-
   We have picked our top 3 favourite platforms used regularly either on our own in-house websites or deployed for our clients and will go through a blow-by-blow comparison.